Monsters of Art

-Monsters of Art or MOA(S) is a Danish graffiti crew.
+Monsters of Art, or MOA(S), is a Danish graffiti crew.
 The group was started by the Danish graffiti-artist Mins in 1991 when the original members were all teenagers.

-They initially chose the name Mennesker Og Alkohol (people and alcohol) before deciding on an English-name with which they could use the same acronym.
+They initially chose the name Mennesker Og Alkohol before deciding on an English-name with which they could use the same acronym.

 In 2001, a man accused of being crew founder Mins was arrested when caught painting illegally in Copenhagen.
-He was received a four month prison sentence, as there was insufficient proof that he was the person who wrote the tag Mins.
+He later received a four month prison sentence, as there was insufficient proof that he was the person who wrote the tag Mins.